 Students watched less of the video content when videos were more than 11 minutes long.
 Once videos hit an even longer length of 15 to 40 minutes, students ended up watching no more than three minutes of the video.

-E-learning videos tend to most effective when they showcase what’s being explained.
+eLearning videos tend to be most effective when they showcase what’s being explained.
 Static images can be a waste of valuable video space that could instead be used to demonstrate how to use or do something.
-This could be how to use a product or service, how to treat customers in difficult situations, or how to successfully complete a project or a task that’s part of the e-learning curriculum.
+This could be how to use a product or service, treat customers in difficult situations, or successfully complete a project or task that’s part of the eLearning curriculum.

 Use Videos Strategically

 You can certainly use a longer video to cover an entire lesson on a specific topic.
-But you can also use videos in a variety of other ways throughout the e-learning experience.
+But you can also use videos in various ways throughout the eLearning experience.
 You can use shorter videos to break up text documents and emphasize a point.
-Or use a short video at the beginning of a lesson to grab attention, another in the middle to demonstrate a specific task, and a third at the end to sum up the points made throughout the lesson.
+Or use a short video at the beginning of a lesson to grab attention, another in the middle to demonstrate a specific task, and a third at the end to summarize the points made throughout the lesson.

 Videos likewise work well when paired with hands-on training exercises.
-Your video could be explaining a task while your viewers are actually attempting the same task in real life.
+Your video could explain a task while your viewers are actually attempting the same task in real life.

 Invest in Quality Audio

 Quality audio refers to several things.
-One is the actual quality of the recording, which needs to be crisp, clear and free of background noise.
-It also involves the voice over artist you hire to narrate the e-learning video.
-Because e-learning requires careful listening, you want a voice that is likable, pleasant and trustworthy.
+One is the quality of the recording, which needs to be crisp, clear, and free of background noise.
+It also involves the voice over artist you hire to narrate the eLearning video.
+Because eLearning requires careful listening, you want a voice that is likable, pleasant, and trustworthy.